Ontario College Graduate Certificate in Wireless Information Networking Curriculum

 - Emerging Wireless Technologies (COMP 600)

 Students will learn about self-configured, self-held mesh network.
 Focus of this course will be on adhoc sense network where students will have a chance to learn the new operating system Tiny OS and its programming language NESC.
-The student will work on applications such as weather predicition and health services based on above tools.
+The student will work on applications such as weather predication and health services based on above tools.

 This course will introduce the students to Radio Frequency Theory, Antenna Types, bandwidth usage and regulations.
 The use of antenna and signal loss considerations over various cellular and WIFI networks will be explored.